 This heat pump can produce forced-air and circulating water simultaneously and individually.
 These systems are largely being used for houses that have a combination of air and liquid conditioning needs, such as central air-conditioning and a heated pool.

 GSHP systems are safe and protected.
 With no exposed equipment outdoors, children or pets cannot injure themselves or damage exterior units.
 GSHPs have no open flame, flammable fuel or potentially dangerous fuel storage tanks.

 How much does a GSHP cost?

 The initial investment for a GSHP system is greater than that of a conventional system.
-However, when you consider the operating costs of a geothermal heating, cooling, and water heating system, energy savings quickly offset the initial difference in purchase price.
+However, when you consider the operating costs of a geothermal heating, cooling, and water heating system, energy savings can quickly offset the initial difference in purchase price.
 For a ballpark estimate use the geothermal calculator.

 How will I save money with a GSHP?

-GSHPs save money, both in operating costs and maintenance costs.
+GSHPs can save money, both in operating costs and maintenance costs.
 Investments can be recouped in as little as three years.
 There is a positive cash flow, since the energy savings usually exceed payment on the system.

 How long will my GSHP system last?

 GSHPs are durable and highly reliable.
 The GSHP contains fewer mechanical components, and all components are either buried in the ground or located inside the home.
 The underground pipe carries up to a 50-year warranty.